Tips for Shopping the Rose Bowl Flea Market

 3. Come prepared.
-Bring a large bag or rolling cart, cell phone, cash and a checkbook.
+Bring a large bag or rolling cart, cell phone, and cash.
 You’ll need a bag for obvious reasons, but a rolling cart (although hoarder lady status) is the easiest and convenient option.
 You’ll need your cellphone to quickly research items as well as note where a particular booth is located if you’re still interested in looking around.
 Everything is negotiable…if you have cash.
 Having cash on hand gives you an upper hand when negotiating the price on a piece.
 Bring smaller and larger bills.
 Many vendors now accept Venmo and Paypal, but I’m always prepared with cash and credit cards.
 The other obvious necessities?
 Water, snacks, and sunscreen.

 4. Have a strategy.
 I know the feeling.
 You’re overwhelmed because it comes around once a month so you want to shop for everything at the next flea market.
 Don’t do it without a list.
 You’ll find yourself lost in a maze and unless you have the stamina to run the LA Marathon, be realistic.
 The Rose Bowl Flea Market is split up into sections to simplify the shopping experience.
 If you’re looking for furniture, don’t shop in the new or arts and crafts sections or else you’ll find yourself exhausted and overspent by the time you hit the furniture vendors.
 If you’re looking for bulk clothing, head straight to the bins since you’ll be there awhile digging through piles and don’t need to be distracted.
 Sticking to your shopping list and the vendor specific area will ensure that you’ll stay on time and budget when shopping.

 5. Shop big, then small.
 Always start with furniture as it’s the first to go and you want to get your big stuff purchased and checked off before you start looking for accent pieces.